Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 The developed screening program must meet a number of requirements:

-What diseases does the analysis reveal?
+What diseases does the test detect?

 Second examination